- Fees & Finance

 If you are experiencing a mental health difficulty, emotional or psychological distress, the Mental Health & Wellbeing Adviser can help you to identify your specific needs, provide practical support, and help you develop coping strategies.
 During the period of support, the Adviser may also work alongside the Curriculum Team for Academic and Pastoral Support, and can assist you in accessing external mental health and wellbeing services.

-The College’s Counselling Service can deal with issues such as settling in, or anxieties about the course, depression, anxiety, decision-making, self-esteem, relationships, eating disorders, bereavement and sexuality.
+The University's Counselling Service can deal with issues such as settling in, or anxieties about the course, depression, anxiety, decision-making, self-esteem, relationships, eating disorders, bereavement and sexuality.

 The Disability Service hosts a range of equipment to support specific learning needs, including loans of digital recorders, specialised computers and software.
 It also offers note takers, proof reading, practical class assistance and exam concession.
 There are also purpose-designed ground floor student flats.
 In addition, they have staff members qualified and experienced in supporting students’ needs, including visual impairment, hearing impairment, mobility and access impairment, dyslexia and psychological needs.